This is the character sheet concerning the main characters of Code Geass.

 - Moment Killer: Taken to ridiculous degrees in the second season when almost every single conversation she has with Lelouch seems to bring them closer only to be interrupted in some random way.
-(Causes of interuption range from a simple radio call, to someone walking in on them, to their walking into a deadly ambush.)
+(Causes of interruption range from a simple radio call, to someone walking in on them, to their walking into a deadly ambush.)

-- Lampshaded in this fanmade 4koma◊
+- Lampshaded in this fanmade 4koma◊.

-- More Than Mind Control: After Lelouch assures her that her loyalty was not caused by Geass, she ruefully notes that she's still enslaved to him.
+- More than Mind Control: After Lelouch assures her that her loyalty was not caused by Geass, she ruefully notes that she's still enslaved to him.

 - Nom de Mom: Uses her mother's Japanese name when she's working with the Black Knights.

 - Ojou: In fact, her own biological mother (who has been reduced to a servant in her house) calls her Kallen-ojou-sama — or, more often, plain old Ojou-sama.
 Furthermore, Kallen only acts like an Ojou as part of her civilian cover, while her real personality, is very far from it.